 In fact, it’s really common in market research on advertising to show customers multiple advertising concepts in real-life situations.

 You ask them to review the advertising and talk about what they like and don’t like.
-You try to work out what impact it will have on them.
+You try to work out the impact it’ll have on them.

-So, in this rough example, you can see we grabbed a picture of a tin of Heinz beans, and mocked up 3 different variations of a basic advertising concept.
+So in this example, you can see we grabbed a picture of a tin of Heinz beans, and mocked up 3 different variations of a basic advertising concept.

 But it gives you an idea of how you could easily research different options.
-What copy headline works best?
-Where should you place the copy headline?
+Which copy headline works best?
+Is it better above or below the image?
 What about different font options and styles?
 How do different colours work together?
 And, which ones have the most impact?

-These are the sorts of market research question this sort of stimulus generates.
-But, you need something like Adobe Photoshop to produce this sort of stimulus in the first place.
+These are the sorts of market research question you can answer with this sort of stimulus.
+But, you need something like Adobe Photoshop to produce the stimulus in the first place.

-It’s important to try and show advertising concepts as they would appear in “real life”.
+It’s important to try and show advertising concepts as they’d appear in “real life”.
 You’ll get a more accurate response from customers, because they don’t have to imagine what that advert would look like.

 They can see it right in front of them in your mock-up.